List of Major League Baseball managers: Seattle Mariners

 The Seattle Mariners franchise was established in 1977, the successor to the earlier Pilots team that moved to Milwaukee, Wisconsin.
 In their inaugural season, the Mariners hired Darrell Johnson as their first manager; he led the team for parts of four seasons, through the middle of 1980.
 After that point, no Mariners skipper started his new tenure at the beginning of the season until Jim Snyder in 1989.
 Statistically, Lou Piniella is the most successful manager in Mariners history; he is the franchise leader in games managed (1,551), regular-season wins and losses (840–711), and winning percentage (.542).
-He is also the only Mariners skipper to appear in the postseason, accruing a 15–19 record in 34 playoff games, and is the only person to win the Manager of the Year Award with the club, as he captured the award in 1995 and 2001.
+He is also the first Mariners skipper to appear in the postseason, accruing a 15–19 record in 34 playoff games, and is the only person to win the Manager of the Year Award with the club, as he captured the award in 1995 and 2001.
 Don Wakamatsu, the first Asian-American manager in Major League Baseball history, was the team's skipper from 2009 until he was fired on August 9, 2010.
 Lloyd McClendon became the Mariners manager in late 2013, and managed the Mariners to a winning record in 2014.
 McClendon was fired October 9, 2015.
-On October 23, 2015, Scott Servais was hired as the club's 20th and current manager.
+On October 23, 2015, Scott Servais was hired as the club's 20th manager.
+Servais was fired on August 22, 2024.
+Former player Dan Wilson was hired as new manager on the same day.